hamidyousefi/ansible-nomad/README.md

-# Hashicorp Nomad Anisble Role
+# Hashicorp Nomad Ansible Role
 Hashicorp is one of the most brilliant companies focused on infrastructure services.
 I like them and using their products on my personal or enterprise projects, so having solid defined Ansible roles for installing and setting up them would make everything easier.